rongallant/meta-collections/readme.txt

 = 2.0.3 =
-* Added the Combination field with lots of options.
+* Added a Combination field with lots of options.
+* Added a User field.
 * Updated the Image field.